easytarget/esp32-cam-webserver/README.md

 # ESP32-CAM WebServer. &nbsp;&nbsp;&nbsp; <span title="Master branch build status">[![CI Status](https://travis-ci.com/easytarget/esp32-cam-webserver.svg?branch=master)](https://travis-ci.com/github/easytarget/esp32-cam-webserver)</span> &nbsp;&nbsp; <span title="ESP EYE">![ESP-EYE logo](assets/logo.svg)</span>

-This sketch is a fully customizable webcam server based on ESP32-based board with camera.
+This sketch is a fully customizable webcam server based on ESP32-S/ESP32-S3 - based board with camera.
 It can be used as a starting point for your own webcam solution.

 There are many other variants of a webcam server for these modules online,